 It must be determined if the lawsuit is probable and if the amount can be measured.
 The Board has decided to settle the lawsuit therefore it is probable there will be a payment.
-The amount will be based on managements best estimate.
-Since there is a range this would be the midpoint of the range or \$250,000 should be accrued as a provision.
+The amount will be based on management's best estimate.
+Since there is a range, this would be the midpoint of the range or \$250,000 should be accrued as a provision, assuming each point is equally likely.
 In addition, there would be note disclosure on the details of the lawsuit.
-This liability would be current if the payment is made next year which would have a negative impact on the current ratio.
+This liability would be current if the payment is expected to be made next year, which would have a negative impact on the current ratio.